October (2010 film)

-October (Octubre) is a 2010 Peruvian black comedy-drama film directed by brothers Daniel Vega Vidal and Diego Vega Vidal.
+October (Octubre) is a 2010 black comedy-drama film directed by brothers Daniel Vega Vidal and Diego Vega Vidal.
 The film was screened in the Un Certain Regard section at the 2010 Cannes Film Festival.
 The film was selected as the Peruvian entry for the Best Foreign Language Film at the 84th Academy Awards, but it did not make the final shortlist.
+It is a co-production between Peru, Spain and Venezuela.

 Plot

 The film tells the story of Clemente, a moneylender of few words, who might be a new hope for Sofía, his single neighbor.
 She is a devoted worshiper of Our Lord of the Miracles, a traditional religious image.
 They're brought together over a new-born baby, fruit of Clemente's relationship with a prostitute who's nowhere to be found.
 While Clemente is looking for the girl's mother, Sofía cares for the baby and looks after the moneylender's house.
 With the arrival of these beings in his life, Clemente has the opportunity to reconsider his emotional relations with people.